Jor-G-ete/NeuroSkyPy/README.md

 2. Initializing: `neuropy = NeuroPy()`
 3. After initializing, either the callbacks can be set or just extract data from the object as it's done in test-script.
 4. Then call `neuropy.start()` method, it will start fetching data from mindwave.
-5. To stop call `neuropy.stop()` **WARING: The main proble it's that the thread is not stopped so it will trigger a error.
+5. To stop call `neuropy.stop()` **WARNING: The main problem it's that the thread is not stopped so it will trigger a error.
 Nevermind you could continue using the script.**

 ### Obtaining Data from Device